 The fuel cooler serves to cool the surplus diesel fuel after it has exited the cylinder head, on its way back to the fuel tank.
-It is accessible through the engine radiator door, and is located between the charge air cooler (CAC) and the coolant radiator (Fig. 11 & 12).
+It is accessible through the engine radiator door, and is located in front of the charge air cooler (CAC) and the coolant radiator (Fig. 12 &13).